iot-gmbh/backend-json-model/README.md

 This app is using multiple other git-repositories.
 They are included as git-subtrees (https://gist.github.com/SKempin/b7857a6ff6bddb05717cc17a44091202).

-Push changes like `git subtree push --prefix subtreeDirectory https://github.com/newfivefour/vimrc.git master`.
-Pull like `git subtree pull --prefix subtreeDirectory`
+Add a submodule like `git subtree add --prefix {local directory being pulled into} {remote repo URL} {remote branch} --squash`.
+Push and pull are analogue.

 # UI5-apps